Aconcagua catching the evening light

 Hello!
-This is Terray calling in for the second Madison Mountaineering Mount Vinson expedition of the season.
-It’s January 7th.
+This is Garrett calling in for the Madison Mountaineering Aconcagua expedition.
+Today is February 1st.

 In addition to these expedition dispatches, you can also follow our teams as they make their attempts on the world’s most formidable mountains on: